Syed-Owais-Ur-Rehman/Threat-Intelligence-Tool-Automation/README.md

 ## Description

 Using python as the base language to automate two osint tools to gather information on any user while comparing results to visualize similarities in findings.
+**Additional Changes:** using DetectDee via username, email and phoneno and comparing their results with ne another.

 <br>